 Eligible Loans in the security for the Insured Bond Resolution consist of Federal Family Education Loan ("FFEL") Program loans that are made under the Higher Education Act.
-The FFEL Program loans are guaranteed or insured to the maximum allowed by the terms of the Higher Education Act with respect to the Eligible Loan at the time it was originated.
+The FFEL Program loans are guaranteed or insured to the maximum allowed by the Higher Education Act with respect to the Eligible Loan at the time it was originated.

-At June 30, 2003, the current principal balance of the Authority's Eligible Loan principal (exclusive of uninsured status loans) receivable from borrowers was approximately as shown in the following table.
+At June 30, 2004, the current principal balance of the Authority's Eligible Loan principal (exclusive of uninsured status loans) receivable from borrowers was approximately as shown in the following table.

 FFEL Program Loans Eligible Loan Principal

-Authority Total \$548,850,275
+Authority Total \$682,794,916

-Insured Bond Resolution Trust Estate \$291,630,214
+Insured Bond Resolution Trust Estate \$299,385,383